ozfortress/ozfortress_docs/docs/rules/sixes.md

 #### 1.3.2.
 Bottom Divisions
 The regular season for Main and Open (depending on signup numbers, format and season length) will typically be run on the Swiss system, where each round is seeded based on the previous records of teams.
 We will ensure that the format of the regular season is stated on the seasonal league page.
 [See Rule 1.4 for further details on the Swiss system](/rules/global/#_1-4-round-robin).

+### 1.4.
+Map/Format Win Conditions
+#### Control Point (5CP)
+Almost all Control Point maps run in Sixes' history feature five (5) capture points.
+Control Point maps (commonly referred to as 5CP) are under a Win Limit condition of five (5) rounds, meaning the first team to win five (5) rounds, wins the map.
+In the past, ozfortress made use of Win Difference, but Season 35 and beyond saw the swap away from Win Difference to Win Limit after community feedback.
+In addition to the Win Conditions, are the Time Conditions. ozfortress has used a Map Time Limit of thirty (30) minutes for the majority of its Sixes run, but more recently has seen enhanced Round Timer conditions with the addition of the Improved Round Timer plugin.
+All 5CP maps run in ozfortress now operate under a five (5) minute Round Timer value, meaning if neither team successfully captures the current capture point/s in time to reset the value, the round will stalemate and reset both teams back to a rollout and subsequent middle fight.

+#### King of the Hill (KOTH)
+King of the Hill maps (also known as KOTH maps) are a single capture point typically in the center of the map that both teams fight for control of.
+Typically each team needs to keep possession of the capture point for at least three (3) minutes to win a round.
+In ozfortress, KOTH maps are played to a Win Limit of three (3) rounds with no Map Time Limit.

 ## 2. Teams
 ### 2.1.
 Rosters
 #### 2.1.1.
 Roster Size Requirements/Limits